AlePouroullis/SSCI2025_Hexapod/README.md

+#TELO Hexapod 2024
-# Automated Damage Control in a Hexapod Robot
+## Automated Damage Control in a Hexapod Robot

 This repository contains all of the code necessary to replicate the simulated experiments for automated damage recovery in hexapod robots using various controllers: HyperNEAT & NEAT (ANN controllers), CPG & Reference, SUPG.